c6o/docs/content/references/teleport.md

 If the user issues a `czctl [workload] teleport --clean`, a `czctl session close`, or a `czctl session close --all` command, the `/etc/hosts` file will be restored to its original state and the named environment file (with `-f [some filename]`) will be deleted.

-The teleport command also starts up an "ngrok" service that creates a tunnel to the users local computer and presents a tunnel inspection interface on `http://localhost:4040`.
+The teleport command also starts up a tunnelling service that creates a tunnel to the users local computer and presents a tunnel inspection interface on `http://localhost:4040`.
 The `--clean` and `session close` commands also terminate this process.

 ## Cleanup

 From time to time you may find that an old `kubefwd` is running, that the `/etc/hosts` file has an old tunnel registered, or an old env.sh (whatever name you have given this) file is still laying around.
 Cleanup is a matter of killing both the kubefwd processes and the environment file monitor.
 Usually this will be enough to clean up the `/etc/hosts` or `[some env file]`, but occasionally these will need to be cleaned up manually.
+(Your `/etc/hosts` file is backed up in `~/hosts.original`, see below for more detail)

 The environment output file can simply be deleted or renamed.
 The `/etc/hosts` file will need to be edited with root privledges and the additional DNS entries removed.